Sannazak/DIT356-Distributed-Systems-Main/README.md

   There was a significant change in the project scope and the software architecture.
   - Change in the project scope: The user-related functionalities, which the team has been put a lot of effort and time, started to cause issues in the project and take a lot more time than the team has estimated.
 As they are not mandatory requirements of the course, the team has decided to move them out of the scope in order to commit all the resources into the more important tasks.
   - Change in the software architecture: Before the scope change, the team had four separate components (repositories) including User Backend repository which contains all user-related functionalities such as login, registration and user sessions.
 As the team decided to remove the user-related functionalities out of the scope, the User Backend is no longer in use.
 This leads the team to have only three independent components in the system, which does not satisfy the grading criteria; i.e. at least four independent components are required in the system.
 Thus, the team had to split Clinic Backend repository into Clinic Backend and Booking Backend repository.
   - The team has completed all necessary features about booking functionlities by the end of Sprint 3.
-All remaining t -features and documentation will be conducted in Sprint 4 according to the original schedule.
+All remaining features and documentation will be conducted in Sprint 4 according to the original schedule.

 *Iteration week 7 (Sprint 4)*
 - There was no change in the schedule and the scope.
+- As planned before, the team has focused on completing tasks in the sprint backlog before the vacation begins.

 *Iteration week 8 (Sprint 4)*
 - There was no change in the schedule and the scope.
+- As planned before, the team has focused on completing all planned tasks to ensure the project success.
+This includes finishing all mandatory and optional features as well as submitting the retrospective-4 report.

 ## Usage
 ![User searches a booking with booking ID](sequence-diagram_search-booking.png)